microsoft/generative-ai-for-beginners/1-getting-started/lessons/2-exploring-and-comparing-different-llms/README.md

 LLMs can also be categorized by the output they generate.

-Embeddings is a set of models that can convert text into a numerical form, called embedding, which is a numerical representation of the input text.
+Embeddings are a set of models that can convert text into a numerical form, called embedding, which is a numerical representation of the input text.
 Embeddings make it easier for machines to understand the relationships between words or sentences and can be consumed as inputs by other models, such as classification models, or clustering models that have better performance on numerical data.
 Embedding models are often used for transfer learning, where a model is built for a surrogate task for which there’s an abundance of data, and then the model weights (embeddings) are re-used for other downstream tasks.
 An example of this category is [OpenAI embeddings](https://platform.openai.com/docs/models/embeddings).

 ![Embedding](./images/Embedding.png)

 Image generation models are models that generate images.
 These models are often used for image editing, image synthesis, and image translation.
-Image generation models are often trained on large datasets of images, such as [LAION-5B](https://laion.ai/blog/laion-5b/), and can be used to generate new images, or to edit existing images with inpainting, super-resolution, and colorization techniques.
+Image generation models are often trained on large datasets of images, such as [LAION-5B](https://laion.ai/blog/laion-5b/), and can be used to generate new images or to edit existing images with inpainting, super-resolution, and colorization techniques.
 Examples include [DALLE3](https://openai.com/dall-e-3) and [Stable Diffusion models](https://github.com/Stability-AI/StableDiffusion).

 ![Image generation](./images/Image.png)